tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/Activities/02-Stu_Sound_of_Music/README.md

 # Sound of Music

-In this activity, you will use deep learning model to predict the geographical origins of a musical composition.
+In this activity, you will use a deep learning model to predict the geographical origins of a musical composition.

 ## The Dataset